boardzilla/boardzilla-docs/docs/game/flow.md

 ## Flow commands

-All flow commands are available on [`game.flowCommands`](../api/classes/Game#flowcommands).
+All Flow commands are available on [`game.flowCommands`](../api/classes/Game#flowcommands).
 It is common to deconstruct all needed commands before defining flow, e.g.: